 - For Windows computers, select an Operating Mode from the list

-- Audit – Reports exploit detections in the web UI, but does not take action against them or display information to the user.
+- Audit – Reports exploit detections in the management UI, but does not take action against them or display information to the user.

 - Block – Blocks exploit attacks.
 In some cases, it might be necessary to end the compromised process or restart the computer.
 User receives notification of the blocked attached.
 WatchGuard Endpoint Security automatically ends the compromised process.